AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 };
 ```

-Actions are represented as consecutive integers of int type starting from 0, and the user is required to implement the `NumActions()` function which simply returns the total number of actions.
+Actions are represented as consecutive integers of int type starting from 0, which is redefined as `ACT_TYPE` using `typedef`.
+The user is required to implement the `NumActions()` function which simply returns the total number of actions.

 ##### Listing 6.
 Implementation of NumActions() for SimpleRockSample.
 ``` c++